Judge Judy: On-air format

 Like most modern court shows, cases on Judge Judy imitated small claims court cases in which civil trials (non-criminal cases) were heard and ruled on.
-Typically Sheindlin handled cases among former lovers, disputing neighbors, or family and friend relations.
-Disputes generally revolved around issues such as broken engagements, unpaid personal loans, contract breaches, personal injuries from other litigants or their pets, minor property damages (e.g., fender benders, carpet stains, etc.), the fate of jointly purchased household appliances and rightful ownership of property.
+Typically Sheindlin handled cases among former lovers, disputing neighbors, couples, or family and friend relations.
+Disputes generally revolved around issues such as broken engagements, unpaid personal loans, contract breaches, personal injuries from other litigants or their pets, minor property damages (e.g., fender benders, carpet stains, etc.), the fate of jointly purchased household appliances, landlord disputes, and rightful ownership of property.
 As is standard practice in small claims court and most reality court shows alike, Judge Judy proceedings operated in the form of a bench trial (as opposed to its more common counterpart, the jury trial).
-Moreover, lawyers were not present and litigants had to represent themselves.
+Moreover, lawyers were not present, and litigants had to represent themselves.
 Generally each show presented two cases, but infrequently, an episode would present a single long case, three shorter ones, or even four shorter ones.
+Some cases took two episodes or more to resolve, and some involved the plaintiff and defendant switching sides halfway through.